 Walmart’s CEO makes more in a day than Walmart employees make in a year

 - When this blog was originally published in 2010, Walmart’s CEO made only 924 times what the average Walmart employee makes

-- Back in 2010, this statistics was only 100 million customers per week
+- Back in 2010, these statistics was only 100 million customers per week

 - Walmart isn’t growing as fast as Amazon